victorlap/laravel-approvable/README.md

 ```

 ## Setup
-We have a `Post` model.
+Assume you have a `Post` model.
 Each visitor on your site can edit any post, but before you want to publish the change to your website, you want to approve it first.
-Here comes this package into play.
-By adding the `\Victorlap\Approvable\Approvable` trait to your `Post` model, when a visitor makes a change, we store a change request in the database.
+By adding the `\Victorlap\Approvable\Approvable` trait to your `Post` model, when a visitor makes a change, a change request gets stored in the database.
 These changes can then later be applied, or denied by administrators.
 The  `currentUserCanApprove` method can be used to determine who is authorized to make a change.

 ```php
 use Illuminate\Database\Eloquent\Model;